jobinson99/EV-KuaFu/readme.md

-Electrical Vehicle KuaFu
+KuaFu - Approach to Future Electrical Vehicle
 =============================

 created by: jobinson99(jobinson99@hotmail.com) 20190504

 ## Introduction

-Electrical Vehicle Kuafu is a project to produce an electrical vehicle, including the design, the process of assembling from the scratch, the improvement and reformation of the present technology.
+Kuafu is a project to produce an electrical vehicle from scratch, including the design, the component purchase, the assembling, the improvement and reformation of the present technology.

 ## Preparation